Johns Hopkins curators pick their favorite objects from the collections

 "It would be better if the map extended about two more inches to the top and it might include Homewood in the image," Arthur says.
 "But you at least get this sense of all the country houses that sit outside the city of Baltimore."

 Usher's Badge from the Opening Ceremonies of the Johns Hopkins Hospital, 1889

-Nancy McCall, Archivist, the Alan Mason Chesney Medical Archives, Institute of the History of Medicine
+Nancy McCall, Archivist, The Alan Mason Chesney Medical Archives of the Johns Hopkins Medical Institutions

 A mere eight inches or so long and with a visible liquid (coffee?) stain splattered across the words JOHNS HOPKINS HOSPITAL, the old usher's badge is not much to look at.
 But this slender bit of ribbon is not only a rare artifact from the hospital's gala opening; it was also worn by a man with a fascinating Johns Hopkins résumé, one James Drakely Leeke (1861–1942).
 Leeke spent 60 years working at the hospital—nine of them before it even opened.